-Alternatively, we propose to use the same target with black circular points on a light background that is typically used in camera calibration.
-From the projector, circular points are projected between the printed black points and then observed by the camera (see Fig.1(b)).
+Alternatively, we propose to use the same target with black circular points on a light background that is typically used for camera calibration.
+From the projector, circular points are projected between the black points and then observed by the camera.
 It is therefore possible to exploit the camera-to-projector homography to map the conic between the two devices, thus avoiding the biased center.
 Moreover, we avoid the explicit calculation of 3D points on the target.
-Since it is then possible to calibrate the projector as a second camera, the calibration target is displaced in the working volume and the system is calibrated as a stereo pair.
+Since it is then possible to rigorously calibrate the projector as a second camera, the calibration target is displaced in the working volume and the system is calibrated as a stereo pair.
 The intrinsic parameters and the projector-to-camera transformation are finally optimized using bundle adjustment.

-During the calibration procedure, one must avoid the overlap between projected and printed points on the target.
+During the calibration procedure, one must avoid the overlap between projected circular points and black points on the target.
 Such overlap causes interference between the two patterns and affects the accuracy of the detected ellipses in the image.
 For this reason, the system automatically adapts the projected control points to interleave between black circles on the target.
 Besides avoiding interference, both printed and projected circular points are distributed uniformly on the target and thus within the working volume.
-Moreover, rather than projecting circles, the calibration system further adapts by projecting ellipses that will map to circles on the calibration target (see Fig.1).
+Moreover, rather than projecting ellipses that will map to circles on the calibration target (see Fig.1).
 By doing so, we avoid high eccentricity ellipses in the observed image when the target is rotated.